softinio/softinio.com/content/post/migrating-from-pelican-to-hugo.md

 +++
-Topics = ["development"]
-date = "2015-11-29T07:16:53-05:00"
-Description = "In this post I will discuss the steps I took to migrate my blog from Pelican to Hugo."
-Keywords = ["pelican",  "hugo",  "golang", "go", "python", "blog"] Slug = "migrating-from-pelican-to-hugo"
+title = "Migrating from Pelican to Hugo" date = "2015-11-29T07:16:53-05:00" description = "In this post I will discuss the steps I took to migrate my blog from Pelican to Hugo." toc = true keywords = ["pelican",  "hugo",  "golang", "go", "python", "blog"] tags = ["hugo",  "golang", "blog"] categories = ["development"]
-Tags = ["pelican",  "hugo",  "golang", "go", "python", "blog"] Title = "Migrating from Pelican to Hugo"
 +++

 In this post I will discuss the steps I took to migrate my blog from [Pelican](http://blog.getpelican.com/) to [Hugo](http://gohugo.io/).